cpbotha/org-roam-canvas/README.md

 In other words:

+1. Once: `poetry install`
+2. `poetry run python orserve.py`
-1. Click on the select link above
+3. Click on the select link above
-2. Select and org-roam node
+4. Select and org-roam node
-3. Drag and drop the offered link onto the Obsidian canvas and see the rendered note
+5. Drag and drop the offered link onto the Obsidian canvas and see the rendered note

 ## Screenshot(s)